stanwmusic/wp-tevko-responsive-images/readme.md

 WP-tevko-responsive-images
 ---

-Bringing automatic default responsive images to wordpress
+Bringing automatic default responsive images to wordpress.

+This plugin works by including 4 additional image sizes for each image upload.
+Whenever wordpress outputs the image, those 4 sizes will be included in the image tag via the srcsizes attribute.

+##Hardcoding in template files

+ To use this plugin in a template file, use the following syntax:

+``<?php echo tevkori_get_src_sizes( TheIdOfYourImage ); ?>``

 ##Version